Voluntary Student Membership Bill now law

 Lincoln University Vice-Chancellor, Professor Roger Field, supports the students' view, saying universities will have trouble finding ways to maintain funding for core student services.

-Next story in Political: Locke calls for brakes on state power
+Next story in Politics: Locke calls for brakes on state power

 Copyright © 2011, Radio New Zealand